 After training in various London University Teaching Hospitals, Chris was appointed a consultant in Critical Care Medicine and Nephrology at The Royal London Hospital in 2012 and Honorary Clinical Senior Lecturer at Barts and The London school of Medicine soon after.
 His main research interests include improving the recognition and outcomes of Acute Kidney Injury (AKI) and especially its long-term effect on renal function, the effect of AKI on hepatic drug metabolism and the peri-operative care of renal transplant patients.
 More recently Chris has focused on the evolving role of CRRT in acutely ill patients particularly the use of regional citrate anticoagulation, dynamic dosing and the importance of access in successful therapy, as well as the role of intermittent dialysis in supporting critically ill patients.

-ICS President Elect and Consultant Intensivist , UK
+ICS President and Consultant Intensivist , UK

 Shondipon is a Consultant in intensive care and anaesthesia at Lancashire Teaching Hospitals NHS Foundation Trust and the Intensive Care Society's Honorary Secretary.
 He is also the Society's Learning Division Chair leading the education and ultrasound programme across the UK.